There are many ways you can join us in our efforts to break the cycle of poverty, one family at a time. You can:

 SPONSOR A STUDENT

-It costs between $400 - $600 a year to sponsor a child in high school.
+It costs between $400 - $600 a year to sponsor a student in high school.
 It costs between $1500 - $2500 to sponsor a college student.
 Costs vary, depending on the student's country, school, or family.

 HOST AN EVENT